DenTelezhkin/DTTableViewManager/README.md

 ## Discussion

 This approach intends to clean your view controller from massive amounts of repeatable datasource code.
 It helps to think about table view models instead of table view cells.
-Table view cells should be responsive for displaying their content, and controller should only be responsive for displaying cells.
+Table view cells should be responsive for displaying their content, and controller should only be responsive for displaying models.

 ## Thanks